trisulnsm/dinodoc/trisuldocs/docs/ug/ui/dashboards.md

 ![](images/dashboards/current-hosts.png)

-*Current active internal and external hosts dashboard*
+*Figure: Current active internal and external hosts dashboard*

 The Hosts dashboard consists of the following modules